scikit-activeml/scikit-activeml/docs/target_semantics.rst

    True
    >>> assert not hasattr(relabeled, "target_spec_")

-A fitted multi-label estimator is accepted when it publishes one binary class vocabulary per label output, as ``MultiOutputClassifier`` and a multi-output ``RandomForestClassifier`` do, or when it publishes explicit multi-label metadata whose flat ``classes_`` identifies its label outputs, as ``OneVsRestClassifier`` does.
-In the latter case, the flat classes are output identifiers rather than one binary vocabulary, and each output carries a binary indicator, so ``[[0, 1], ...]`` has to be declared.
-A pre-fitted estimator publishing neither representation cannot be declared multi-label at all, because a flat learned vocabulary is indistinguishable from single-output classification; fit such an estimator through the wrapper instead.
+A fitted multi-label estimator is accepted in either of two cases.
+First, it may provide one binary class vocabulary per label output, as ``MultiOutputClassifier`` and a multi-output ``RandomForestClassifier`` do.
+Second, it may provide explicit multi-label metadata together with a flat ``classes_`` that identifies the label outputs, as ``OneVsRestClassifier`` does.

+For ``OneVsRestClassifier``, the flat classes identify outputs rather than the binary class vocabulary of each output.
+Because each output is a binary indicator, ``[[0, 1], ...]`` must therefore be declared explicitly.
+A pre-fitted estimator that provides neither representation cannot be declared as multi-label: a flat learned class vocabulary alone cannot be distinguished from single-output classification.
+Such an estimator must instead be fitted through the wrapper.

 .. doctest::